 Any student requesting an accommodation should download the Documentation for Housing or Meal Plan Accommodation Request form.
-The student will need to complete the first page and then ask their qualified health care professional (with no familial relationship to the student) to provide the remaining information.
+The student will need to complete the first page and ask their qualified health care professional (with no familial relationship to the student) to provide the remaining information.
 Students requesting the use of a service animal or emotional support animal should refer to the Service Animal policy and the Emotional Support Animal policy for complete details of definitions, procedures, and handler responsibilities.
 Students requesting an Emotional Support Animal should use the ESA Request form.

 Timeline for requesting an accommodation

 All documentation for incoming new and transfer students starting in the fall semester must be received by June 1 and by December 1 for students starting in the spring semester.

 Documentation for current students requesting an accommodation for the following year must be submitted by March 1 of the preceding academic year prior to the general room selection process.